ivobeerens-nl/blog/content/blog/2017/02/patch-vmware-esxi-6-5-hosts-command-line/index.md

   - "esxi-2"
   - "VMware"
 author: Ivo Beerens
+url: /2017/02/15/patch-vmware-esxi-6-5-hosts-command-line/
 ---

+There a several ways to patch a VMware ESXi server. vSphere Update Manager (VUM) can update for example a complete ESXi host cluster fully automatic. vSphere Update Manager requires a vCenter Server.
+When you don’t have a vCenter Server patching can be done from the command line.

 Here is a quick overview of how to patch an ESXi 6.x  or 7.x host to the latest patch or version (from ESXi 6 to 7 for example).